yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 Now that we've got the hang of it, let's try another application, the "counter" app.

 The counter app doesn't use a Merkle tree, it just counts how many times we've sent a transaction, asked for a hash, or committed the state.
-The result of `get_hash` is just the number of transactions sent.
+The result of `commit` is just the number of transactions sent.

 This application has two modes: `serial=off` and `serial=on`.